In this post, I’ll reveal the secret meaning of Grease and tell you what that weird flying car scene at the end of the movie Grease really meant.

 This is why Zuko’s car on the left has to represent the Olympian’s heavenly chariot.
 What’s the opposite of hell?
 The answer is Paradise, which in other words is Olympus, the Elysian Fields, Heaven, and even Xanadu.

 As you can see from the above picture, Hell’s chariot has serrated metal blades sticking out of the wheel’s hubcaps.
 This implies a modern-day chariot race in the same vein as the iconic ancient chariot race seen in the blockbuster movie Ben-Hur (1959).

 In Grease and Ben-Hur, the villain uses serrated blades to destroy his opponent’s chariot, hoping to increase their own chances of winning the race.

 Chariot races remember were popular during ancient Hellenic and Roman times.
 They were even held at the Ancient Olympics.
 Cheating at the chariot races during the Olympics would’ve been extremely silly, though.

 Who would want to risk getting on the wrong side of the Greek Gods?

 Mercury (Hermes) – Guide of souls to the Underworld

 This statement didn’t solely mean that the winner would get the other’s car.
-Pink slips is a slang term for car ownership papers by the way.
-In this case though they were also racing for the Pink Ladies.
-Were the girls destined for Olympus (heaven), or the Underworld (possibly hell)?
+Pink slips are a slang term for car ownership papers, by the way.
+In this case, they were also racing for the Pink Ladies.
+Were the girls destined for Olympus (heaven) or the Underworld (possibly hell)?